NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Eunemvro.md

     desc: "`pf2:r`  "

   - name: "Retributive Suplex"
-    desc: "`pf2:r`  **Trigger** A Medium or smaller creature attempts a melee Strike against the eunemvro and the attack roll is a critical failure\n**Effect** The eunemvro seizes the triggering creature, using the attacker's momentum to send them flailing overhead.
+    desc: "`pf2:r`  **Trigger** A Medium or smaller creature attempts a melee Strike against the eunemvro and the attack roll is a critical failure\n* * *\n\n**Effect** The eunemvro seizes the triggering creature, using the attacker's momentum to send them flailing overhead.
 The triggering creature must succeed at a DC 23 Reflex check save or be forcibly moved to a space on the opposite side of the eunemvro, landing [[Conditions/Prone|Prone]]."

 attacks:
   - name: ""